Asbestos exposure: who is responsible?

 Between 1940 and 1978, over 11 million workers were exposed to asbestos in their jobs.
 As industrial workers were by far the most heavily exposed occupational group, they were massively impacted.
 Many injured people wonder where their asbestos exposure took place and who is responsible for their suffering.

+The most common culprits that have been found over recent decades were asbestos manufacturers, employers, distributors, mines, suppliers, and companies who sold asbestos-containing products.
 Property owners who fail to remove asbestos from the buildings they rent out can also be held accountable if one of the tenants becomes ill.

 Despite their outrageous attempts to evade responsibility, many asbestos manufacturers had been well aware of the danger asbestos exposure poses to human health long before the mineral was classified as a carcinogen.
 Those who were producing automobile components and building materials knowingly exposed both workers and consumers to asbestos.
 Numerous manufacturers have been found guilty of not warning people with regard to the dangers of asbestos.